FeatureBaseDB/featurebase/docs/api-reference.md

 <a href="https://github.com/pilosa/java-pilosa/blob/master/docs/imports.md">Java</a>,
 and <a href="https://github.com/pilosa/python-pilosa/tree/master/docs/imports.md">Python</a>.

 The request payload is protobuf encoded with the following schema.
-The row or column Keys fields are used if the field or index is configured for keys respectively.
+The RowKeys and/or ColumnKeys fields are used if the pilosa field or index are configured for keys respectively.
 Otherwise, the RowIDs and ColumnIDs fields are used.
 They must have the same number of items, and each index into those two lists represents a particular bit to be set.
 Timestamps are optional, but if they exist must also contain the same number of items as rows and columns.
 The column IDs must all be in the shard specified in the request.

 ```
 message ImportRequest {